the-teachingRSE-project/competencies/competencies.md

 - Junior RSE: These are people who are in the earlier stages of their RSE career journey, but they should still have the skills to contribute reliable and well-structured code to software projects.
 - Senior RSE: They have gained experience and can set the standards in a software project.
 - Principal RSE: Their actual job description varies a lot.
 These may be RSE team leaders based in a professional services type role, or they may be professors or research group leaders based in a more academic-focused role.
 They are often the people responsible for bringing in the funding that supports new projects and sustains existing projects.
-Generally speaking, they do not need to be actively involved in the day-to-day technical tasks but they should be able to guide projects from both a technical and a research perspective while providing an inclusive working space.
+Generally speaking, they do not need to be actively involved in the day-to-day technical tasks, but they should be able to guide projects from both a technical and a research perspective while providing an inclusive working space.

 @tbl:comp-lvls-se, @tbl:comp-lvls-res, and @tbl:comp-lvls-comm elaborate on the required facets of the competencies in different roles.
 A story-like example of an individual through the hierarchies can be found in @subsec:examplecareer .